 To separate themselves from the streaming competition, Mixer is trying a couple of unique strategies to win over fans.

-If you watch a typical live esports stream, there’s a 10 to 20-second delay between what is actually happening and the video feed seen by the consumer.
+If you watch a typical live esports stream, there’s a 10 to 20-second delay between what is happening and the video feed seen by the consumer.
 This has been a problem with the industry for a long time.

 Mixer has tried to fix this problem by removing almost all lag times between what is happening and what is being seen.